maplefu0601/payrollReport/README.md

 ## Getting Started

 1. Run `npm install` from within the root of the project folder.
+If error happens, please run `npm install` again.

 ## Usage